exhibition in motion: OBJECTS PERFORMED

 Exhibition in Motion: Objects Performed was a performative exhibition that provided a stage for craft artists and dancers to explore how objects are made to function and the imagination and improvisation activated in one’s pursuit to use.
-The performance was held on May 28, 2011 at the Bellevue Arts Museum for 450 audience members and sponsored by FLUX, the 2011 Seattle Society for North American Goldsmith's (SNAG) Conference.
+The performance was hosted by the Bellevue Arts Museum for 450 audience members and sponsored by FLUX, the 2011 Seattle Society for North American Goldsmith's (SNAG) Conference.
+More info at project website: www.eimseattle.blogspot.com

 Images by Edgar Mosa, Dana Cassara, and Vina Rust, 2011.
 For more information on participating artists visit the Objects Performed website.